Honda P1457 Fault Code: Causes, Symptoms, and How to Fix It

 How to fix it

-To fix this problem, replace the EVAP by-pass shut valve part 17310-S5A-L31.
-While not required, it is recommended to change the EVAP Canister simultaneously.
+To fix this problem, replace the EVAP by-pass shut valve, part 17310-S5A-L31.
+While not required, it is recommended that you change the EVAP Canister simultaneously.

 Instructions

-- Jack up both rear wheels of your Honda Accord, Civic, and CR-V.
+- Lift up both rear wheels by using a jack of your Honda Accord, Civic, and CR-V.

 - Place jack stands to support the vehicle.